 The mobile device can display a restaurant category or a coffee shop category.

-The search results determined to be most likely of interest to the searcher are presented on the initial search screen.
-Then, other search results determined to be of less interest to the searcher are placed into categories.
+The search results were determined to be most likely of interest to the searcher on the initial search screen.
+Then, other search results determined to be of less interest to the searcher go into categories.

 Presentation of Predictive Search Fesults